Frequently Asked Questions

 The first step is to set up an introductory meeting with one or more of our managing directors.
 During this meeting, you can learn more about our firm and we learn more about your company and the scope of work required.
 We will also explore if we are a good fit for each other.
 Our team only moves forward with companies we have a high probability of helping to a successful outcome.
 If we determine that we are a good fit, we will produce a proposal with pricing based on your unique situation and the scope of the work.
 For capital raises and M&A engagements, this typically includes a retainer, success fee, and warrants.
 For our bespoke services, there is a flat fee.

+At Colton Alexander, our team is invested in creating a better future for those that come after us.
+The UN’s sustainable development goals best represent the areas that need attention globally.
 Sustainability is a large part of our process.
 We begin by sourcing companies we believe will positively affect this planet.
 Our primary role is to prepare our clients for funding/sale and to help match them with the right investors or buyers.
-We advise our clients on the best ways to communicate their value, which includes how the company's sustainability goals will improve their bottom-line .
+We advise our clients on the best ways to communicate their value, which includes how the company’s sustainability goals will improve their bottom-line .
+We also have team members specializing in alternative financing methods for companies with a strong ESG component.
+They can advise companies that qualify on how to navigate this area.